thamidu/COD4-HUDs-Creator/README.md

 	>This command can add Text to the HUD which you have selected.

 * **$movehud**
 	>This command allows you to move a HUD easily.
+Press Melee Button + Use Button to stop Move.
 * **$resizehud**
 	>This command allows you to resize both text and shader HUDs easily.
+Press Melee Button + Use Button to stop Resize.

 * **$sort [sort_value INT]**
 	>This command will sort the HUD which you have selected.
 The HUD which have the hightest sort value, It will be on the front of other HUDs.
 The HUD which have the lowest sort value, it will be on the back of other HUDs. *sort value can be minus too*.